marwahaha/pizza/index.md

 I've only been to [Lanesplitter](https://lanesplitterpizza.com/) during the COVID-19 pandemic.
 My friend Michael lived and worked down the block; we'd eat it hot right on the sidewalk or at the nearby park.
 Big and cheesy slices.

+[Little Star](https://www.littlestarsolano.com/) has a delicious cornmeal crust on their deep-dish pizza.
+It is pricey.

 ## Places I haven't been

 I haven't tried [The King's Feet](https://www.thekingsfeet.com/); vegan pizza makes me nervous.

-I've heard [Little Star](https://www.littlestarsolano.com/) is good, but upscale.

 [Emilia's](http://emiliaspizzeria.com/) has always intrigued me.
 Whenever I've gone in person, they're always sold out!